barais/SEISummerSchool/3.ThingML_Basics/README.md

 ### 1. Hello World!

 The first step of this tutorial is a simple Hello World example in ThingML.
+So create a ThingML project in eclipse.
+File -> new -> Other -> EMFText project -> EMFText thingML project.
+Put a name for yoir project.
+I will automatically create a thingml file in this project.
+You can rename this file (Right clic on the file - refactor -> rename file).
+You can name it helloworld.thingml.

-This examples shows the smallest possible ThingML program.
+This example shows the smallest possible ThingML program.
 It is composed of a "Thing" which defines a component type:

 	thing HelloThing {
 		statechart HelloWorld init Greetings {